elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     Mar  2 09:25:09 rhel2 sshd[9389]: pam_tally2(sshd:auth): user user1 (500) tally 4, deny 3

-If you don&#8217;t want to wait 20 minutes to release the lock you can manually reset the user&#8217;s failed login count:
+If you don't want to wait 20 minutes to release the lock you can manually reset the user's failed login count:

     [root@rhel2 ~]# pam_tally2 --user=user1 -r
     Login           Failures Latest failure     From